Common Smartphone Problems

 There are various reasons behind the poor battery life of a smartphone.
 If you watch a lot of videos or use the internet for longs hours, that could also lead the phone’s battery to drain quickly.

 I often watch shows on the go using the Spectrum TV app, and many times faced the low battery issue.
-I solved my problem by carrying a portable battery and keeping a charger at hand.
+I solved my Common Smartphone problems by carrying a portable battery and keeping a charger at hand.
 However, you may face poor battery problems because of another reason.

 If you charge your phone to its full capacity, yet it drains very quickly, you may be dealing with a defective battery, charger, or phone.